tramitit/guides/en/hungary/sick_pay_application.md

 ---
-title: "Sick pay application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "How to Apply for Sick Pay"
+- Hungary
+date: '2024-06-07'
-description: "Step-by-step procedure on how to apply for sick pay"
+description: Learn how to apply for sick pay and ensure income continuity during your recuperation.
+Detailed steps and required documents for a smooth process.
 draft: false
+meta_title: Understanding Sick Pay Procedures - Employee Guide
+title: Understanding Sick Pay Procedures - Employee Guide
-translationKey: "hungary-sick_pay_application"
+translationKey: hungary-sick_pay_application
 ---

 ## Description
 ### What is it?